Fraser-Crawford/rust_multi_layer/README.md

 # Installation:
 To get the model running locally you'll need to install two wheels, one for the rust model backend and one for the python interface.
+You'll also need python 3.13.x.
 1. Download the repo (or clone it to your system to keep up to date with changes).
 2. In target/wheels, copy the path of the .whl file and in your python environment command line, type `pip install (PATH OF .WHL FILE)`
 3. In frontend/dist, copy the path of the other .whl file and likewise `pip install (PATH OF OTHER .WHL FILE)` \